New South Greenland

 Various explanations for Morrell's error have been suggested, including intentional deception.
 However, Morrell describes his find briefly and prosaically, evidently seeking no personal credit or glory from the discovery.
 In his narrative, he assigns the honour to his fellow sealing captain, Robert Johnson, for finding and naming the land two years earlier.
-Morrell may have been honestly mistaken, through miscalculation of his ship's position or by misremembering detail when writing the account after nine years.
+Morrell may have been honestly mistaken, through miscalculation of his ship's position (the reported coastline does roughly match the shape of the nearest real one, but offset by a large distance) or by misremembering detail when writing the account after nine years.
 Alternatively, he may have made the common error of confusing distant icebergs with land, or been misled by the distorting effects of Antarctic mirage.
-In 1843 British naval explorer James Clark Ross reported possible land in a position close to Morrell's; this land, too, would eventually be proven not to exist.
+In 1843, British naval explorer James Clark Ross reported possible land in a position close to Morrell's; this land, too, would eventually be proven not to exist.

 Voyage of the Wasp, 1822–23

 June 1822 to March 1823

-In the early 19th century the geography of Antarctica was almost completely unknown, though occasional sightings of land had been recorded.
-In 1822 Benjamin Morrell, who had sailed to the South Sandwich Islands the previous year, was appointed commander of the schooner Wasp for a two-year voyage of sealing, trading and exploration in the Antarctic seas and the southern Pacific Ocean.
-In addition to his sealing duties Morrell had, as he put it, "discretionary powers to prosecute new discoveries."
+In the early 19th century, the geography of Antarctica was almost completely unknown, though occasional sightings of land had been recorded.
+In 1822, Benjamin Morrell, who had sailed to the South Sandwich Islands the previous year, was appointed commander of the schooner Wasp for a two-year voyage of sealing, trading and exploration in the Antarctic seas and the southern Pacific Ocean.
+In addition to his sealing duties, Morrell had, as he put it, "discretionary powers to prosecute new discoveries."
 He proposed to use this discretion to investigate the Antarctic seas "and to ascertain the practicality ... of penetrating to the South Pole."
 This would be the first of four extended voyages that would keep Morrell at sea for most of the following eight years, although he would not revisit the Antarctic after the initial voyage.

 Wasp sailed south from New York on 22 June 1822.
 She reached the Falkland Islands late in October, after which Morrell spent 16 days in fruitless searches for the nonexistent Aurora Islands, before heading for South Georgia, where the ship anchored on 20 November.
-In his account Morrell wrongly records the position of this anchorage, giving a location in open sea about 60 mi south-west of the island's coastline.
+In his account, Morrell wrongly records the position of this anchorage, giving a location in open sea about 60 mi south-west of the island's coastline.
 According to Morrell's account, Wasp then headed eastwards to hunt for seals, and reached the remote Bouvet Island on 6 December.
-The polar historian H.R.
-Mill notes that Morrell's description of this island's physical features fails to mention its most singular characteristic—the permanent ice sheet that covers its surface.
+The polar historian Hugh Robert Mill notes that Morrell's description of this island's physical features fails to mention its most singular characteristic—the permanent ice sheet that covers its surface.
 Morrell then attempted to take the ship southwards but, reaching thick ice at around 60°S, turned northeast towards the Kerguelen Islands where he anchored on 31 December.